-On August 28th, the Minister of Haitians Living Abroad (MHAVE), Stephanie Auguste, along with the Minister of Economy & Finance, Jude Alix Patrick Salamon, held a joint press conference to address public concerns over a proposed 10,000 Goud Tax (≈ U.S. $158) and a rumored $186 fee that all Haitian diaspora would have to pay upon return to Haiti.
+On August 28th, the Minister of Haitians Living Abroad, Stephanie Auguste, along with the Minister of Economy & Finance, Jude Alix Patrick Salamon, held a joint press conference to address widespread public concern over a proposed 10,000 Goud Tax (≈ U.S. $158) and a rumored $186 fee that all Haitian diaspora would be required to pay upon return to Haiti.

-Initial media speculation about the proposed fees sparked widespread tension among Haitian nationals living abroad in several countries.
+Initial media speculation regarding the proposed fees sparked immediate tension among Haitian nationals living abroad.

 Minister Auguste dismissed the claims of a $186 fee on all Haitian diaspora upon return to Haiti as false.
 She also confirmed that no Haitian citizen living abroad would be required to pay the rumored $186 fee at any airport, consulate or embassy as a condition of receiving official Haitian government services.

 The Minister of MHAVE did however clarify that the 10,000 Goud tax would be imposed on all Haitian citizens conducting any type of transaction where official government services are required.
 These include transactions such as importing a vehicle, selling a home or buying land in Haiti.

 Essentially, anyone engaging in any type of transaction where income producing activities are involved would be subject to paying the tax.

 Likewise, the Minister of Finance, Jude Alix Patrick Salamon, further confirmed that the 10,000 Goud tax would only be imposed on transactions where the government deemed income producing activities were involved.

 He also stated that all those that could legally prove that they earned less than 60,000 Goud a year would be exempt from paying the proposed 10,000 Goud tax.

 Minister Stephanie Auguste concluded her remarks by reassuring all citizens in the diaspora that they would not be required to pay any sort of fee to enter the country.